Rivercote, Private Dwelling, Woodbridge

 Suffolk Coastal Quality of Place Awards 2013: Highly Commended Design (Residential) Category

 An exciting contemporary replacement dwelling, appropriate for this important riverside site.
 The proposal takes into consideration the form of the neighbouring commercial workshop buildings, which collectively give the riverside a marine industrial style.
 As such the proportions and architectural style of Rivercote is more akin to that of a commercial building than that of a traditional house.

-The design combines elements of building that relate to the scale and nature of its environment.
-The main element overlooking the river is a simple combination of a shallow pitched metal roof, glazed walls and a solid brick plinth finished with a modern, high quality finish.
+The design combines a series of elements which collectively relate well to the scale and nature of its immediate environment.
+The main element overlooking the river is a simple combination of a shallow pitched metal roof, glazed walls and tapered brick plinth.

 The lighting at night provides an atmospheric sense of place, with the colours reflecting in the pool enhancing the unique relationship this dwelling has with water and the Woodbridge quayside area.